GitHubEricGarcia/PIRE_REU_2019/README.md

-# PIRE_REU_2019
+# PIRE_REU

-Data, scripts, and other materials for 2019 PIRE REUs
+Data, scripts, and other materials for PIRE REUs

 Hi Guys,

 Feels free to use this scripts to analyze your data as you collect it.
-Even better, use this to elabobrate your own scripts and update your gitHubb account
+Even better, use this to elabobrate your own scripts and update your gitHub accounts.

 Saludos,